 - Pour into a prepared loaf pan.

-- Bake and let your loaf cool a little before removing out of the pan and fully cooling on a wire rack.
+- Bake, then let your loaf cool a little before removing from the pan and fully cooling on a cooling rack.

 - Prepare your cream cheese frosting.